 Second Front – After 14 Years

-14 years after starting of Parivaar in Bengal, we have started work in a new geography of MP.
+14 years after starting of Parivaar in Bengal, we have in 2017 started work in a new geography of MP.
 Here the immediate plan over next one year is to start 10 centres, each of around 100 to 200 children in selected pockets of deprivation and malnourishment in Districts of Madhya Pradesh where Day Boarding (Education cum Meal Programs) for children in the age-group of 4 to 14 will be started.
 These centres are being named ‘Sri Ramakrishna Vivekananda Seva Kutir’.

 The location of these centres is :